JetBrains/teamcity-documentation/topics/assigning-build-configurations-to-specific-build-agents.md

 [//]: # (title: Assigning Build Configurations to Specific Build Agents)
 [//]: # (auxiliary-id: Assigning Build Configurations to Specific Build Agents)

 It is sometimes necessary to manage the [Build Agents](build-agent.md)' workload more effectively.
 For example, if the time-consuming performance tests are run, the Build Agents with low hardware resources may slow down.
-As a result, more builds will enter the [Build Queue](build-queue.md), and the feedback loop can become longer than desired.
+As a result, more builds will enter the [build queue](working-with-build-queue.md), and the feedback loop can become longer than desired.
 To avoid such situation, you can:

 1. [Establish a run configuration policy](#Agent+pools) for an agent, which defines the build configurations to run on this agent.
 2. Define special [Agent Requirements](agent-requirements.md), to restrict the pool of agents, on which a build configuration can run the builds.
 These requirements are: